POSTED BY June 13, 2010 COMMENTS (202)ON

 Eg:- If you fall ill and need to get admitted, which are the first few hospitals that you would go to in your locality?
 Check, if these hospitals are part of the Insurance company’s network hospital list.

 It’s important to note, how fast the Insurance company/TPA makes the settlement with the Hospital in case of cashless hospitalizations.
-This is a major factor, but only few of us understand its importance.
-The Insurance company may provide us cashless hospitalization, but if the Insurance does not settle the Hospitals claims on time or only has a partial payout, then there’s an increasingly likely that the hospital will increase your bill to claim the amount.
+This is a major factor, but only a few of us understand its importance.
+The Insurance company may provide us cashless hospitalization, but if the Insurance does not settle the Hospital claims on time or only has a partial payout, then there’s an increasingly likely that the hospital will increase your bill to claim the amount.
 If the company pays the claims on time and in full, then the Hospital would not try to increase the bills as they know, that particular insurance company is a prompt paymaster.

 For people who do not understand Individual and Family Floater Policies please read about it here.
 Most of the people think that Family floater’s are always the best choice compared to Individual health plans, which is totally wrong.
-Your requirement and your situation, should guide your decision, on which kind of cover, you should choose.
-There are many problems which buyers do not have any idea of.
+Your requirement and your situation should guide your decision, on which kind of cover, you should choose.
+There are many problems that buyers do not have any idea of.
 They do not care to read fine prints and get nasty surprises after many years and at crucial junctures. (compare Health Insurance)